aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === Implicit References

-A key insight from the study of natural language, is that people rarely ever use explicit references (proper nouns, IDs, numbers...) even when talking about individual entities @the80s; they instead make use of the "type" of these individual entities (common nouns) leveraging a phenomenon known as the indexicality of language.
+A key insight from the study of natural language, is that people rarely use explicit references (proper nouns, IDs, numbers...) even when talking about individual entities (as we saw in @the80s); they instead make use of the "type" of these individual entities (common nouns) leveraging a phenomenon known as the indexicality of language.

 For instance, if a person refers to "the cat" when they are at home, versus "the cat" when they are visiting a zoo (a different "context"), they may be referring to two very different individuals (a house cat vs a mountain lion, for example).
 But the phrase they may decide to use in both cases is the same: "the cat".